lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 }
 ```
 I'm sure, at some point, we've all tried something like this and got burned.
 But just in case you haven't here's the problem:
 `Task.Run()` will run your process asynchronously (kinda), however, as soon as the controller returns a response ASP.NET will dispose that instance of the controller.
-If your long-running process relies on anything instantiated during that controller again, things will start to fail spectacularly.
+If your long-running process relies on anything instantiated during that controller action, things will start to fail spectacularly.
 The errors may look like this: `Error: the object is already disposed`.

+Consider the example where data needs to be fetched using Entity Framework (EF) Core.
+In a web application, EF Core is  usually wired up to the DI container using a `scoped` lifetime.
+That way, the EF instance (along with the controller instance) is disposed after the HTTP request is completed.
+If a process is still relying on that instance, bad things happen.

 What we need is a dedicated process that runs this outside of the scope of the controller.
 That typically leads us to a background process backed by a queue.
 The term _queue_ has a lot of different meanings here.
 Some great examples are: [RabbitMQ](https://www.rabbitmq.com/), [AWS SQS](https://aws.amazon.com/sqs/), [Azure Storage Queues](https://azure.microsoft.com/en-us/products/storage/queues/), and [Azure Service Bus](https://azure.microsoft.com/en-us/products/service-bus/).